darkhelmet/verboselogging/posts/up-in-the-cloud-people-missing-the-point.md

 cloud.
 It's out there to help you solve problems that you shouldn't have to think about.
 It gives you more time to think about the important things.
-It gives you global, 24/7 (for argument sake, realistically it's like 99.9% of the time) access to your ‘stuff'.
+It gives you global, 24/7 (for argument sake, realistically it's like 99.9% of the time) access to your 'stuff'.

 Spending \$100 on a new hard drive won't give you any of that, just more data to backup.